andreasabel/inCode/entry/functor-combinatorpedia.md

 thanks to my supporter at the "Amazing" level on [patreon](https://www.patreon.com/justinle/overview), Josh Vera! :)

+Also a special thanks to [Koz Ross](https://twitter.com/KozRoss), who helped proofread this post as a draft.

 --------------------------------------------------------------------------------

 Hi, thanks for reading!
 You can reach me via email at <justin@jle.im>, or at